-(h) The performance evaluation system shall provide that, if a school administrator is rated as highly effective on 3 consecutive annual year-end evaluations, the school district, intermediate school district, or public school academy may choose to conduct a year-end evaluation biennially instead of annually.
-However, if a school administrator is not rated as highly effective on 1 of these biennial year-end evaluations, the school administrator shall again be provided with annual year-end evaluations.

-(4) The governor's council on educator effectiveness is created as a temporary commission described in section 4 of article V of the state constitution of 1963.
-All of the following apply to the governor's council on educator effectiveness:

-(a) The governor's council on educator effectiveness shall consist of the following 5 voting members:

-- (i) The governor shall appoint 3 members. - (ii) The senate majority leader shall appoint 1 member. - (iii) The speaker of the house of representatives shall appoint 1 member.

-(b) In addition to the members appointed under subdivision (a), the superintendent of public instruction or his or her designee shall serve as a nonvoting member.

-(c) The members appointed under subdivision (a), and the designee of the superintendent of public instruction if he or she appoints a designee, shall have expertise in 1 or more of the following areas: psychometrics, measurement, performance-based educator evaluation models, educator effectiveness, or development of educator evaluation frameworks in other states.

-(d) Not later than October 31, 2011, the governor's council on educator effectiveness shall contract with 1 or more additional experts in the areas described in subdivision (c) as the council considers necessary.

-(e) The governor shall appoint an advisory committee for the governor's council on educator effectiveness to provide input on the council's recommendations.
-The advisory committee shall consist of public school teachers, public school administrators, and parents of public school pupils. (f) The governor's office shall provide staffing and support for the governor's council on educator effectiveness.
+- (h) The performance evaluation system shall provide that, if a school administrator is rated as highly effective on 3 consecutive annual year-end evaluations, the school district, intermediate school district, or public school academy may choose to conduct a year-end evaluation biennially instead of annually.
+However, if a school administrator is not rated as highly effective on 1 of these biennial year-end evaluations, the school administrator shall again be provided with annual year-end evaluations. - (4) The governor's council on educator effectiveness is created as a temporary commission described in section 4 of article V of the state constitution of 1963.
+All of the following apply to the governor's council on educator effectiveness: - (a) The governor's council on educator effectiveness shall consist of the following 5 voting members: - (i) The governor shall appoint 3 members. - (ii) The senate majority leader shall appoint 1 member. - (iii) The speaker of the house of representatives shall appoint 1 member. - (b) In addition to the members appointed under subdivision (a), the superintendent of public instruction or his or her designee shall serve as a nonvoting member. - (c) The members appointed under subdivision (a), and the designee of the superintendent of public instruction if he or she appoints a designee, shall have expertise in 1 or more of the following areas: psychometrics, measurement, performance-based educator evaluation models, educator effectiveness, or development of educator evaluation frameworks in other states. - (d) Not later than October 31, 2011, the governor's council on educator effectiveness shall contract with 1 or more additional experts in the areas described in subdivision (c) as the council considers necessary. - (e) The governor shall appoint an advisory committee for the governor's council on educator effectiveness to provide input on the council's recommendations.
+The advisory committee shall consist of public school teachers, public school administrators, and parents of public school pupils.